Advising EEA workers and self-employed people

 - Frontier workers

-- Retaining worker status: incapacity for work
+- Retaining worker status: temporary incapacity for work

 - Retaining worker status: pregnancy and maternity